carlosedp/docker-transmission/README.md

 port and exporting volumes for both the *configuration* and the *data* (including download) directories.

+The default username and password for the Web GUI is "transmission".

 You can execute it with:

 ```